tompinataro/Toms-To-Do-List/README.md

-# 48-hour Sprint: full-stack CRUD to-do list application
+# 48-hour Sprint: Full-Stack CRUD to-do list application

 Designed and built a To-Do List App with client-side, server-side, and an SQL database